Unity-Technologies/Megacity-2019/README.md

 Megacity Multiplayer is an action-packed, shooter game based on the original Megacity sample.
 It leverages the power of Netcode for Entities for an immersive, multiplayer experience that can support 64+ players simultaneously.
 The latest DOTS packages and Unity Gaming Services (UGS) enhances the Megacity Multiplayer user experience.
 Megacity Multiplayer showcases how to create engaging and immersive multiplayer experiences with a suite of netcode and multiplayer tools, tech, and services.

 Some important points of this demo are:
-- Large-scale streaming and rendering with the Entity Component System (ECS for Unity)
+- `Large-scale streaming` and rendering with the Entity Component System (ECS for Unity)
 - 64+ players per game session
 - Server-authoritative gameplay with feature prediction, interpolation, and lag compensation using Netcode for Entities
 - Unity Gaming Services (UGS) integration for Game Server Hosting, Matchmaking, and Vivox voice chat
-- High Definition Render Pipeline (HDRP)
+- `High Definition Render Pipeline (HDRP)`
 - Cross-platform support for Windows and Mac

+**Important Note**:
+This repository is deprecated and will no longer be maintained.
+For the latest features of ECS packages and the most recent version of this sample, please refer to the following repository: [Megacity Metro](https://github.com/Unity-Technologies/megacity-metro).
+However, if you are specifically interested in `Large-scale streaming` or utilizing `HDRP`, please clone this repository.

 ## Megacity Multiplayer Prerequisites